-is also remarkable.
+SME, the heart of worldwide growth of economies, is emerging as the most powerful and sustainable pillars of Bangladesh economy.
+Our country is moving towards SME led industrial development, and as such growth of SME Financial Service in LankaBangla Finance is also remarkable.
 In 2018, SME loan disbursement of BDT 4,495 million has been made compared to BDT 7,074 million in 2017, thereby resulting in an 36.5% reduced.
 At the end of 2018, SME portfolio stood at BDT 17,514 million compared to BDT 15,549 million in 2017 resulting in 9.81% growth in portfolio.
-Management has taken a series of strategies to foster more disbursement in sector and boost the portfolio size to a sizeable amount as this sector is less rate sensitive and more profitable.
+Management has taken a series of strategies to foster more disbursement in this sector and boost the portfolio size to a sizeable amount as this sector is less rate sensitive and more profitable.